baptisteaden/postgraphile_template/README.md

-A webapp template with postgres and postgraphile (auto-generated a graphql api)
+A webapp template with sveltekit, postgres and postgraphile (auto-generated graphql api)

 ## Get started
 - rename `.env.example` to `.env` and update it with your values
 - start the containers locally with `docker-compose up -d`
+- start coding 👩‍💻
-- go in your local db with `docker-compose exec db psql -U postgres -d postgraphile_template` or try your graphql api by visiting `http://localhost:5433/graphiql`
+  - you can go in your local db with `docker-compose exec db psql -U postgres -d postgraphile_template`
+  - try your graphql api by visiting `http://localhost:5433/graphiql`
+  - see your ui at `http://localhost:5434`

 ## Deploy
 ### API & database (using heroku)